girlscript/EQEquation-Website/README.md

 **The website is to be build from scratch so, we are required to follow below approaches👇**

-* At the initial stages of the project, the issues where raised by project leads only ,as the initial website is build participants can raise issue like bug fixes and Features Enhancements.
+✔ At the initial stages of the project, the issues where raised by project leads only ,as the initial website is build participants can raise issue like bug fixes and Features Enhancements.

-* Participants have to contribute to a Particular issues,or fixes.
+✔ Participants have to contribute to a Particular issues,or fixes.

-* Participant who come first and ask for issue they will be assigned first like in every OSS projects.
+✔ Participant who come first and ask for issue they will be assigned first like in every OSS projects.

-* Participant working on a particular issue will have to give daliy updates to the Project Leads in slack channel.
+✔ Participant working on a particular issue will have to give daliy updates to the Project Leads in slack channel.

-* If Project Lead donot see any progress in the particular issue ,The issue will be assigned to another Participant.
+✔ If Project Lead donot see any progress in the particular issue ,The issue will be assigned to another Participant.

-### NOTE: At the beginning of the project their is very less issues as we are building from scratch,so wait for some time everyone will get the fair chance.
+### **NOTE** : At the beginning of the project their is very less issues as we are building from scratch,so wait for some time everyone will get the fair chance.

 ## **All Queries are Welcomed**

-Ritesh Yadav[Project Lead]
+👉Ritesh Yadav[Project Lead]
 * Shoot me a message on Slack Channel of GSSOC'20 Extended
 * Mail me at : [Ritesh](daydreamingguy941@gmail.com)

-Shama Devi[Project Lead]
+👉Shama Devi[Project Lead]
 * Shoot a message on Slack Channel of GSSOC'20 Extended
 * Mail at : [Shama](shamadevi4041@gmail.com)